Michael Wilbon

-Michael Ray Wilbon (/ˈwɪlbɒn/ WIL-bon; born November 19, 1958) is an American commentator for ESPN and former sportswriter and columnist for The Washington Post.
-He is an analyst for ESPN and has co-hosted Pardon the Interruption on ESPN since 2001.
+Michael Ray Wilbon (/ˈwɪlbɒn/ WIL-bon; born November 19, 1958) is an American host and commentator for ESPN and former sportswriter and columnist for The Washington Post.
+He has co-hosted Pardon the Interruption on ESPN since 2001 and is also an analyst.

 Early life and education

 Wilbon was born and raised in Chicago, Illinois.
 He graduated from St. Ignatius College Preparatory School in 1976 and received his journalism degree in 1980 from Northwestern University's Medill School of Journalism.
 While in college, Wilbon wrote for The Daily Northwestern.

 Career

 Newspapers

 Wilbon began working for The Washington Post in 1980 after summer internships at the newspaper in 1979 and 1980.
 He covered college sports, Major League Baseball, the National Football League and the National Basketball Association before being promoted to full-time columnist in 1990.
 His column in the Post, which dealt as much with the culture of sports as the action on the court or field, appeared up to four times a week until he left to work full-time for ESPN on December 7, 2010.